unusep/main/docs/DeveloperGuide.md

 ### Review of [TickTick](https://ticktick.com/):
 #### Strengths:
 - Desktop software is provided, so we can launch it quickly without using a browser.
-- Shortcuts for opening the software is provided, so that the todo lists can be opened quickly to those who prefer using the keyboard.
+- Task are automatically categorised to `Overdue` `Today` `Next 7 days` and `Complete`, users can quickly find what they need to do in a certain day.
 - User can create their own categories for tasks and allocate tasks to different categories.
 - Elegant GUI is provided; the UI is not wordy and icons are quite intuitively.